Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 • Mid-range donations

-• High-value group gifts
+• High-value group items

 • Cash funds

-4. Use a Universal Gift List Platform
+4. Use a Universal Giving List Platform

 With MyRegistry.com, nonprofits can: